pytorch/executorch/backends/mediatek/README.md

 # MediaTek Backend on ExecuTorch
-MediaTek backend allows ExecuTorch to speed up PyTorh models on edge devices that equips with MediaTek Neuron Processing Unit (NPU).
-This document provides a step-by-step guide to set up the build environment for the MediaTek ExecuTorch libraries.
+MediaTek backend empowers ExecuTorch to speed up PyTorch models on edge devices that equips with MediaTek Neuron Processing Unit (NPU).
+This document offers a step-by-step guide to set up the build environment for the MediaTek ExecuTorch libraries.

 ## Supported Chips